mrinal19/fake_news_detector/README.md

+📖 Overview

-An AI-powered web application built with Flask that detects whether a given news article is Fake or Real.
+The Fake News Detector is a machine learning–powered web application that predicts whether a news article is Real or Fake.
-The project combines Machine Learning for classification with a Flask web interface for deployment and user interaction.
+It uses a trained ML model integrated with a Flask backend and provides a simple web interface for testing..

-🚀 Features
+✨ Features

-🔍 Detects Fake vs Real news instantly
+✅ Detects Fake vs Real news instantly

-🌐 Flask Backend for fast and lightweight API handling
+✅ Flask API for fast and reliable predictions

-🔄 CORS Support for frontend integration
+✅ CORS enabled for frontend integration

-📊 ML Model trained on real-world datasets
+✅ ML Model Integration with Scikit-learn

-🖥️ Simple Web UI to test predictions
+✅ User-friendly web interface

-🛠️ Tech Stack
+🛠️ Technologies Used

+Programming Language: Python 3.13

-Backend: Flask, Flask-CORS
+Frameworks: Flask, Flask-CORS

 Machine Learning: Scikit-learn, Pandas, NumPy, Joblib